Mostly-BS-Totally-BA/mostly-bs-totally-ba/README.md

 User Story:
 ============
 “I want to be able to play an old style game that feels nostalgic, such as The Legend of Zelda.
 The game should have some basic common functionality, including a user interface, and options to start a new game.
 Concerning gameplay, the character I am controlling needs to move freely,attack, and defeat enemeies.
-A level needs to contain a variety of basic enemies with a mini boss, all of which the character will need to attack to kill.
-I want to be able to be able to finish a level.
-Finally, I want to defeat a challenging end boss that hopefully leaves me with a sense that I accomplished something.”
+A level needs to contain a variety of basic enemies with a boss, all of which the character will need to attack to kill.
+I want to be able to be able to finish a level that provides me a sense of accomplishment."